 Video Chat for Musicians

-LANDR just launched a new video chat program that allows audio streaming directly from inside your DAW.
+LANDR sessions is a video chat that allows you to stream audio from your DAW with a plugin!
 If you’re a music teacher this is ideal!
 No more delayed, glitchy, or bad quality audio with LANDR Sessions.

 Be sure to check out these links and let me know what you think.
 If I missed something, I’d love to hear it too!